rachitest/Resume/Generic/rendercv_output/Rachit_Sabharwal_CV.typ

 #two-col-entry(
   left-content: [
-    #[*Factors associated with elevated SARS-CoV-2 immune response in children and adolescents*]
+    #strong[Factors associated with elevated SARS-CoV-2 immune response in children and adolescents]

   ],
   right-content: [